Billabong Creek Regulators

 Project status

-The green light to proceed with replacing the 2 weirs has been granted following an extensive consultation process including public exhibition of the Environmental Impact Statement in November 2024.
+The green light to proceed with replacing the 2 weirs was granted following an extensive consultation process including public exhibition of the Environmental Impact Statement in November 2024.

-The department’s Water Group has awarded the contract to Abergeldie Complex Infrastructure following a competitive tender process.
+The department’s Water Group awarded the contract to Abergeldie Complex Infrastructure following a competitive tender process.

 The new regulators will be located along Billabong Creek approximately 100 metres downstream of the old Hartwood and Wanganella weirs.
 The existing weirs will be removed after the new regulators are installed.